jeromechanut/NEMOFUNDY/README.md

+# NEMOFUNDY
-BIO Bay of Fundy NEMO ocean model configuration
+Repository for BIO Bay of Fundy NEMO configuration